sddevelopment-be/saboteurs/manuscript/managers/weaponize_the_360.md

 ### Sabotage Technique
 Send out 360° review questionnaires to a person’s colleagues.
-Emphasize the importance of honest, constructive feedback and “growth-oriented” transparency.
+Emphasize the importance of honest, constructive feedback and _“growth-oriented”_ transparency.

-Promise that input will be used for coaching only.Then, in private 1:1s, focus exclusively on negative or critical comments — without context or balance.
+Promise that input will be used for coaching only.
+Then, in private 1:1s, focus exclusively on negative or critical comments, without context or balance.

-Never follow up.
+**Never follow up.**

 ###  Field Deployment Instructions
 - Send a formal, HR-branded 360° request with encouraging language like: *“This is about growth, not evaluation.”*